andoriyaprashant/OpSo/CONTRIBUTION.md

 4. Make the changes that you are willing to do.

-5. Then click "source control button" and then clcik on "commit" as shown in fig.
+5. Then click "source control button" and then name the commit and then only clcik on "commit" as shown in fig.

-6.